JSravanRK/medical-center-springboot/README.md

 # Medical Center Management System (Java + Spring Boot + MySQL)

 A full-stack **Web-based Medical Center Management System** built using **Spring Boot and MySQL**.
-This project was developed as part of an academic assignment to demonstrate understanding of:
+This project was developed as part of an Internship assignment to demonstrate understanding of:
 - Java Spring Boot framework
 - MVC (Model-View-Controller) architecture
 - JDBC database connectivity